 WordPress (and by default, WooCommerce) users can add sharing buttons for Twitter and other social media platforms by simply activating or installing the Jetpack plugin, as seen in this visual demo from ThemeIsle.

 You can also use Jetpack to automatically share a post on Twitter the moment it’s published.
-That way, followers can stay up to date with your content in real-time.
+That way, followers can stay updated with your content in real-time.

 Building Your Brand With Twitter for Business